20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 Frédéric Baron dreamt up the idea by first collecting more than 300 “I love yous” in different languages by knocking on the doors of embassies and asking his friends to write the phrase in their native dialects.

-It also made an appearance in Season 3 of Emily in Paris, but has been closed for renovations recently but is due to reopen any time now (Spring 2024).
+It also made an appearance in Season 3 of Emily in Paris.

 No 9.
 Sacré Cœur

-There is a great scene in the movie Monte Carlo, which features the steps leading up to Sacré Cœur.
+There is a great scene in the movie Monte Carlo that features the steps leading up to Sacré-Cœur.

-Compared to many other churches in France it’s relatively young.
-The construction of Sacré-Cœur began in 1875 and was completed in 1914, though it was not consecrated until after the end of World War I, in 1919.
+Compared to many other churches in France, it’s relatively young.
+Construction of the Sacré-Cœur began in 1875 and was completed in 1914, though it was not consecrated until after the end of World War I in 1919.

-The basilica was supposed to be a symbol of hope and penance for the country following the Franco-Prussian War of 1870 and the subsequent upheaval during the Paris Commune.
+The basilica was intended as a symbol of hope and penance for the country following the Franco-Prussian War of 1870 and the subsequent upheaval of the Paris Commune.
 It was intended to expiate the crimes of the Commune and restore France’s moral standing.

 No 10.
 Moulin Rouge

-If you get the chance to go I highly recommend going for dinner and the show.
-It’s not cheap but the atmosphere and just being there was worth it.
-This is the package I booked and it was great because it picked you up from where you were staying in Paris so you didn’t have to deal with the Metro late at night.
+If you get the chance to go, I highly recommend going for dinner and the show.
+It’s not cheap, but the atmosphere and just being there were worth it.
+This is the package I booked, and it was great because it picked you up from where you were staying in Paris, so you didn’t have to deal with the Metro late at night.

 No 11.
 Palace of Versailles

-Try and go in the Spring or Autumn as the weather is still good but, it’s less crowded so you aren’t pushed and shoved.
-If you’re lucky you might be able to see the Hall of Mirrors without anyone in there.
+Try to go in Spring or Autumn, when the weather is still good but it’s less crowded, so you aren’t pushed and shoved.
+If you’re lucky, you might be able to see the Hall of Mirrors without anyone in there.

-It isn’t actually in Paris itself, and you will need to take the train to the village of Versaille using the RER.
-Make sure you leave yourself plenty of time as our train was cancelled and it meant we were very nearly late.
+It isn’t actually in Paris itself, and you’ll need to take the train to the village of Versailles using the RER.
+Make sure you leave yourself plenty of time, as our train was cancelled and it meant we were very nearly late.

 No 12.
 Pere Lachaise